Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Frequency deviations

 An interesting result is the \circled{c} histogram shown in \RefFig{F:Histo1}.
-It is obtained with dead-bands and with ${D_\mathrm{L}=0}$, i.e., by fictitiously assuming no dependence of the load power from frequency as if, for example, each induction motor were equipped with an electronic controller that decouples it from the grid.
-We see an almost flat portion of the histogram inside the dead-band as predicted by \Ref{E:Std} and \Ref{E:Dl0H}.
+It is obtained with dead-bands and with ${D_\mathrm{L}=0}$, i.e., by fictitiously assuming no dependence of the load power from frequency as if, for example, each induction motor were equipped with an electronic controller that decouples it from the grid, i.e., it keeps its rotor speed independent from grid frequency.
+We see an almost flat portion of the histogram inside the dead-band as predicted by \Refe{E:Std} and \Refe{E:Dl0H}.
 There is a modest increase of occurrences just outside the dead-band where the power fluctuations activate the \acp{tg}.
 When frequency exceeds the dead-band, \acp{tg} activate and pull frequency back.
 We recall that the power-flow solution in normal operating conditions gives a total active power absorbed by loads equal to $259\,\mega\watt$.
 When we set $P_{\mathrm{L0}}=1\,\mega\watt$, this value is about $0.4\%$ of the total active load power.
 This power variation, albeit small, leads to frequency fluctuations that are sufficiently large to trigger the intervention of \acp{tg}.
-Since we use the low-pass filtered white Gaussian source with variance given by \refeq{E:OuVar} (recall that we set $b=1$ and $\alpha=0.5$) we tested the stability of the \textsc{ieee 14 bus} power system with a maximum power variation of $\pm 5 P_{\mathrm{L0}} = \pm 50\mega\watt$.
+Since we use a low-pass filtered white Gaussian source with variance given by \Refe{E:OuVar} (recall that we set $b=1$ and $\alpha=0.5$) we tested the stability of the \textsc{ieee 14 bus} power system with a maximum power variation of $\pm 5 P_{\mathrm{L0}} = \pm 5 \times 10\mega\watt$.
 This corresponds to the $\mathrm{erf}\left(\frac{5}{\sqrt{2}}\right) \simeq 1 - 5.7330 \times 10^{-7}$ expected fraction of the generated samples that fall inside the $\pm 5 P_{\mathrm{L0}}$ interval.
-Our expectation is that the \textsc{ieee 14 bus} power system almost always works in a stable condition.
+We expect that the \textsc{ieee 14 bus} power system almost always works in a stable condition.
+This removes the suspect that the frequency deviations are due to the system being unstable.
+The first consideration about the \circled{c} histogram is that {the complete elimination of any dependence of the power from frequency, i.e., the setting of ${D_\mathrm{L}=0}$, defeats the purpose of inserting dead-bands to limit wear and tear of \acp{tg}}.
+This also largely justifies our choice of frequency dead-bands.
+We stress that an unaware and independent selection of the dead-band settings from the aggregate $D_\mathrm{L}$ value of a power system might be useless.
+The second consideration is that frequency distribution greatly deteriorates.
+We see that the shape of the histogram largely differs from a Gaussian one since it is practically flat inside the dead-band.
+This means that frequency {\em uniformly} fluctuates inside the dead-band.
+We performed several simulations by progressively lowering $D_{\mathrm{L}}$ from 2 to 0.